Concentration on submanifolds of positively curved homogeneous spaces: Symmetric spaces and examples

-\item A complete totally geodesic submanifold of a symmetric space is a symmetric space. \item Let $\bar{M}$ be a symmetric space, $dim(\bar{M})\geq 2$, then there exists a complete totally geodesic submanifold $M$ whose dimension satisfies: \end{itemize} \end{lemma}
+\item A complete totally geodesic submanifold of a symmetric space is a symmetric space. \item Let $\overline{M}$ be an $n$-dimensional symmetric space, $n\geq 2$, then there exists a complete totally geodesic submanifold $M$ whose dimension satisfies $n/2 \leq dim(M) <n.$ \end{enumerate}

-The first assertion is a standard result, which can be found in $\cite{Kobayashi}$.
-The second statement was proven for the first time by Chen and Nagano in $\cite{Chen}$.
+The first assertion is a standard result, which can be found in \cite{Kobayashi}.
+The second statement was proved by Chen and Nagano in \cite{Chen}.
+Thus, the class of symmetric spaces provides an example of homogeneous manifolds that possesses sufficiently high dimensional totally geodesic submanifolds.